-Persons Per Household Maximum Annual Income
+Persons per Household Maximum Annual Income

-1 40,600
+1 49,950

-2 46,400
+2 57,100

-3 52,200
+3 64,250

-4 58,000
+4 71,350

-5 62,650
+5 77,100

-6 67,300
+6 82,800

-7 71,950
+7 88,500

-8 76,600
+8 94,200

-- 2. The dwelling to be rehabilitated must be located within the unincorporated areas of Worcester County or in a township that does not receive CDBG funding. - 3.
+- 2. The dwelling to be rehabilitated must be located within the unincorporated areas of Worcester County or in an incorporated municipality that does not receive CDBG funding. - 3.
 The dwelling must be in substandard condition and economically feasible of being brought into compliance with the standards of the County's Livability Code.
 Exceptions may be made for emergency cases to correct an immediate threat to the health and safety of the occupant(s).
 All health and safety problems will be documented on a separate form. - 4.
 Program emphasis is the rehabilitation of owner-occupied dwellings, however, landlords who rent to persons of low-to-moderate income may be considered for CDBG funded interest subsidies for bank loans, provided such assistance has been approved by the State. - 5.
 Owner-occupants must not own any house other than the one to be rehabilitated under the program and must not have substantial assets which would enable the applicant to secure rehabilitation funds from other sources. - 6.
 If the dwelling lies within a flood zone, the applicant must agree to obtain flood insurance coverage. - 7.
 Vacant dwellings may be considered for rehabilitation if the dwelling has been vacated due to its substandard condition, and if the owner agrees to occupy the dwelling upon completion. - 8.
 Applicants without property insurance must obtain such insurance prior to the initiation of any work. - 9.
-Homes owned by more than 1 party (other than a husband and wife who reside together) may be rehabilitated even if not all members reside in the home.
+Homes owned by more than one party (other than a husband and wife who reside together) may be rehabilitated even if not all members reside in the home.
 At least one of the owners must live in the home.
-All others must sign all program documents, including the application and the final loan documents. - 10.
-The total income of all persons residing in the house will be counted.
-The income of household members who are presented as residing temporarily in the house will be counted for eligibility purposes until evidence is that the person has moved out.
+All others must sign all program documents, including the application and the final loan documents.